LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    - Clients connected through WAN and LAN have different bitrate constraints.
    - Decoders may require different settings for color.

-   ..
-Warning:: CPU usage increases for each distinct video stream generated.
+   .. warning:: CPU usage increases for each distinct video stream generated.

 **Default**
    ``1``